-2 Assessment Methodology
+3 Assessment Methodology

-- 2.1 An Athlete must undertake physical and, if required, technical assessment in order to be allocated a Sport Class.
+- 3.1 An Athlete must undertake physical and, if required, technical assessment in order to be allocated a Sport Class.
 This is required in order to establish that the Athlete exhibits an Impairment that qualifies the Athlete for Competition, and that the Athlete exhibits activity limitations resulting from that Impairment that affect the Athlete's ability to compete.
 Both of these components are part of the overall eligibility assessment process that is an integral feature of Athlete Evaluation.
-The physical and technical assessment detailed in this section are complemented with observation in Competition if required by the Classification Panel. - 2.2 In order to complete the physical and technical assessment, a Classification Panel must have access to medical documentation regarding the Athlete's Impairment. - 2.3 Athletes are required to attend an Evaluation Session with any prosthetics, braces, strapping, and supports as well as modified snowboard boots.
+The physical and technical assessment detailed in this section are complemented with observation in Competition if required by the Classification Panel. - 3.2 In order to complete the physical and technical assessment, a Classification Panel must have access to medical documentation regarding the Athlete's Impairment. - 3.3 Athletes are required to attend an Evaluation Session with any prosthetics, braces, strapping, and supports as well as modified ski boots.

-Muscle strength testing (Oxford Scale)
+Muscle Strength Testing (Oxford Scale)

-- 2.4 Muscle strength must be measured with the Oxford Scale (Daniels and Worthingham 2013).
-The scores defining the Sport Class profiles make use of this scale. - 0 Complete absence of muscle contraction. - 1 Faint contraction noted without any movement of the limb. - 2 Contraction with very weak movement through full range of movement when gravity is eliminated. - 3 Contraction moving joint through the full range of movement against gravity. - 4 Contraction with full range movement against gravity plus some resistance. - 5 Normal strength through full range of movement against full resistance.
+- 3.4 Muscle strength must be measured with the Oxford Scale (Daniels and Worthingham edition 10 2020).
+The scores defining the Sport Class profiles make use of this scale. - 0 Complete absence of muscle contraction. - 1 Faint contraction noted without any movement of the limb. - 2 Contraction with very weak movement through full available range of movement when gravity is eliminated. - 3 Contraction moving joint through the full available range of movement against gravity. - 4 Contraction with full available range movement against gravity plus some resistance. - 5 Normal strength through full available range of movement against full resistance. - 3.5 The upper limb assessment is made by conducting the muscle strength test for some or all the following movements: - shoulder abduction, adduction, flexion and extension, - elbow flexion, extension - wrist dorsal flexion, palmar flexion - thumb opposition - 3.6 The lower limb assessment is made by conducting the muscle strength test for some or all the following movements: - Hip abduction, adduction, flexion and extension - Knee extension, flexion - Foot dorsal flexion, plantar flexion

-Spasticity grading (Ashworth Scale)
+Spasticity Grading (Ashworth Scale)

-- 2.5 Spasticity must be measured with the Ashworth Scale.
-The scores defining the Sport Class profiles make use of this scale. - 0 No increase in muscle tone. - 1 Slight increase in tone giving a "catch" when affected part is moved in flexion or extension. - 2 More marked increase in tone but affected part is easily flexed. - 3 Considerable increase in tone; passive movement difficult. - 4 Affected part is rigid in flexion or extension. - 2.5.1 In conducting the assessment, the Classification Panel must be satisfied that the resistance to passive lengthening of the muscle is related to an underlying Impairment.
-The following signs may be useful indicators in this regard: - presence of non-dampening clonus on the side which the tone is increased: - abnormal brisk reflexes in the limb in which the tone is increased; - mild atrophy in the limb in which the tone is increased;
+- 3.7 Spasticity must be measured with the Ashworth Scale.
+The scores defining the Sport Class profiles make use of this scale. - 0 No increase in muscle tone. - 1 Slight increase in tone giving a "catch" when affected part is moved in flexion or extension. - 2 More marked increase in tone but affected part is easily flexed. - 3 Considerable increase in tone; passive movement difficult. - 4 Affected part is rigid in flexion or extension.